Policy and Advocacy

 2016 was another year of significant achievements in the areas of policy and advocacy.
 We have continued to build on the momentum of regional economic development through a successful partnership with the Burlington Chamber of Commerce to produce the Bay Area Economic Summit, and have built durable partnerships with organizations in Toronto and Buffalo.

-We executed a significant reorganization by launching our new Policy and Advocacy Council in Fall 2016 as well as a new initiative called CEOs of Hamilton, which will serve as a powerful and dynamic group of Hamilton’s top CEOs coalescing around important issues impacting the local and regional economy.
+We executed a significant reorganization by launching our new Policy and Advocacy Council and membership engagment strategy in Fall 2016 as well as a new initiative called CEOs of Hamilton, which will serve as a powerful and dynamic group of Hamilton’s top CEOs coalescing around important issues impacting the local and regional economy.
 We are also engaged in considerable and continued efforts to support major city- and community-building initiatives.

 Our team represents the collective voice of our membership and will continue to advocate on their behalf at City Hall and in the media, and through the Chamber’s various avenues of engagement, including its task forces, and our provincial and federal networks at the Ontario and Canadian Chambers of Commerce.